 T-Mobile UK is junking its Combi and Flext tariffs next month, the trade paper Mobile Today reveals.

 Police officers could find themselves on the wrong end of a citizen’s arrest if they follow advice issued by Home Secretary, Alan Johnson, after the European Court of Human Rights slapped the UK's stop and search laws.
+According to government lawyers, however, so long as officials are "only obeying orders", there is little the ordinary citizen can do to resist them.

 An analyst has predicted that half of Sun's 27,000 staff will be for the chop when Oracle finally gets its hands on the faltering Sparc vendor.